rahulsanjay18/3dChessInC/README.md

 # CubeChess in C
 ## Purpose
-This is similar to my other project which was doing this in python, but I realized that there were generally better ways I could go about representing the board, checking if a piece is already there, etc. I missed coding in C, so this was a good excuse to change the language as well.
+This is similar to my other project that I started in 2021 which was doing this in python, but I realized that there were generally better ways I could go about representing the board, checking if a piece is already there, etc. I missed coding in C, so this was a good excuse to change the language as well.

 This is my version of 3D Chess.
 It is not the same as the 4x4x4 stuff I'd seen on sale on Amazon, but rather a new game that tries to generalize the game of chess to 3D.
 This involves creating new pieces that take advantage of the newly added dimension, and the movements that you can do with them.
 In fact, I think there are more new pieces than there are old ones.
 For what it's worth, I have no knowledge of anyone else doing this, but if someone has, please let me know because I'd love to see how others tackle this.